 J.D., Catholic University of Valparaiso, Chile; M.S., University of Wisconsin

-Professor Abbott is an international consultant on Accountability, Institutional and Environmental/Social matters, with recent work including...Continue Reading
+Professor Abbott is an international consultant on Accountability, Institutional and Environmental/Social matters.
+Prior to his retirement,...Continue Reading

-Professor Abbott is an international consultant on Accountability, Institutional and Environmental/Social matters, with recent work including Chair of the Independent Group of Accountability Experts that reviewed the Complaint Mechanism of the European Investment Bank, a UNDP investigation on UN-REDD Panama National Programme, lectures for OAS workshops in Central America, and advice to international financial institutions and NGOs.
+Professor Abbott is an international consultant on Accountability, Institutional and Environmental/Social matters.
 Prior to his retirement, Professor Abbott was the Executive Secretary of the World Bank's Inspection Panel, a position he held for 12 years.
 He assisted in the establishment and operation of the World Bank's Inspection Panel, an unprecedented accountability mechanism, assisted in the preparation of Panel procedures and reports, and served as liaison of the Panel with civil society, Executive Directors and Bank Management and staff.
 He has lectured extensively on accountability issues and the Inspection Panel.
 Professor Abbott had an active role in the evaluation of all Requests for Inspection submitted to the Inspection Panel and the Investigation of about 25 projects, which required the review of a wide range of issues including environmental, social, technical, institutional, financial and economic aspects of World Bank-financed projects and programs.